-Our 12 week marathon training plan is designed for runners looking to get race-ready on a tight schedule.
+Our 12 week marathon training plan is designed for runners looking to get ready to run 26.2 miles in just 3 months!

 It ramps up the mileage and training quickly to suit your tight training schedule.